 This only is absolutely certain.
 It is not enough to write and print books.
 One in a hundred may read these: and where ten read them, nine of the ten will wonder what it all has to do with the making of money.
 The only way to reach the intellects is by the voice.
 Masons, will listen, and though most of them will soon forget what they hear, some few will and profit by it.

 After all if we can take care of ourselves it is enough for most of us to work at, and if one can make even one other man wiser and better, God will not think that he has lived in vain.
 I have done more than that I know.

 Always truly yours

 About the author:

-Michael D. Robinson 32° KCCH, was the second Master Mason Raised in Esoterika Lodge #227, and the first member Raised in that Lodge to serve as Worshipful Master.
-He was elected Master in 2013 and 2014, and currently serves as Historian.
-He is also Historian for Research Lodge #198 and Eugene Lodge #11 and District Deputy of District #13.
-Brother Robinson was appointed Historian of the Scottish Rite Orient of Oregon in December of 2014.
-He was the recipient of the “Novus Astorum” from the Portland Valley Scottish Rite in 2010, and the Hiram Award from Esoterika Lodge in 2012.
+Michael D. Robinson 32° KCCH, earned his degree in History at Colorado State University.
+He was the second Master Mason Raised in Esoterika Lodge #227, and the first member Raised in that Lodge to serve as Worshipful Master.
+He was presented with the Hiram Award by Esoterika Lodge in 2012, and was elected Master in 2013 and 2014.
+He served as District Deputy for District #13 in 2016-17 and 2017-18, and was appointed Grand Historian for 2018-19.
+He is also serving as Historian for Research Lodge #198 and Eugene Lodge #11.
+Brother Robinson received the Scottish Rite degrees in 2010 and was the recipient of the “Novus Astorum” from the Portland Valley Scottish Rite that year.
+He was appointed Historian of the Scottish Rite Orient of Oregon in December of 2014.
 In March of 2015 he was made Secretary of the Eugene Valley, and Director of the Work for that Valley in January of 2017.